Happy Constitution Day of India 2021: Check Important Features of the Indian Constitution For UPSC

 • Nomination of members in the Rajya Sabha by the President

 Salient Features of the Constitution

-Single Constitution for both Union and States: India has a single Constitution for Union and all the States.
+- Single Constitution for both Union and States: India has a single Constitution for Union and all the States.
 The Constitution promotes the unity and convergence of the ideals of nationalism.
-Single Constitution empowers only the Parliament of India to make changes in the Constitution.
+The single Constitution empowers only the Parliament of India to make changes in the Constitution.
 It empowers the Parliament even to create a new state or abolish an existing state or alter its boundaries.

-Federalism in India: The Constitution of India provides for division of power between the Union and the State governments.
-It also fulfils some other features of the federalism such as the rigidity of the constitution, written constitution, bicameral legislature, independent judiciary and supremacy of the constitution.
+- Federalism in India: The Constitution of India provides for the division of power between the Union and the State governments.
+It also fulfils some other features of federalism such as the rigidity of the constitution, written constitution, a bicameral legislature, independent judiciary, and supremacy of the constitution.
 Thus, India has a Federal System with unitary bias.

-Universal Adult Franchise: In India, every citizen who is above the age of 18 years has right to vote without any discrimination on the ground of caste, race, religion, sex, literacy etc. Universal adult franchise removes social inequalities and maintains the principle of political equality to all the citizens.
+- Universal Adult Franchise: In India, every citizen who is above the age of 18 years has the right to vote without any discrimination on the ground of caste, race, religion, sex, literacy etc. The universal adult franchise removes social inequalities and maintains the principle of political equality for all citizens.

-Emergency Provisions: The President is empowered to take certain steps to tackle any extraordinary situation to maintain the sovereignty, security, unity, and integrity of the nation.
-The states become totally subordinate to the Central Government when emergency is imposed.
-According to the need; emergency can be imposed in parts or whole of the country.
+- Emergency Provisions: The President is empowered to take certain steps to tackle any extraordinary situation to maintain the sovereignty, security, unity, and integrity of the nation.
+The states become totally subordinate to the Central Government when an emergency is imposed.
+According to the need; an emergency can be imposed in parts or the whole of the country.